poojan/symbiosis.js/README.md

 Codename: yet another orm :)
 ======

 An framework agnostic and easily extendible object relational mapping framework written in ES6.
 Its mainly developed for the client-side for the next generation of web-applications.
+It relies on [di.js](https://github.com/angular/di.js) for dependancy injection.
 It handles validation, association (one-to-many, many-to-many), caching and more and makes your day as a developer awesome!

 ## Features
 * Associations